iliana-marquez/working-hours-analyser/README.md

    - Report.print_summary()

 ### Dependencies
-- **gspread**: Essential for connecting to and updating Google Sheets for report storage
+- **gspread**: Essential for connecting to and updating Google Sheets for report storage.
-- **google.oauth2.service_account.Credentials**: Required for secure authentication with Google APIs via service account
+- **google.oauth2.service_account.Credentials**: Required for secure authentication with Google APIs via service account.
-- **google hammapiclient.discovery.build**: Necessary to build a client for Google Calendar API to fetch events
+- **google hammapiclient.discovery.build**: Necessary to build a client for Google Calendar API to fetch events.
-- **holidays**: Critical for fetching country-specific public holidays to exclude from work hour calculations
+- **holidays**: Critical for fetching country-specific public holidays to exclude from work hour calculations.

 ### Python Libraries
 - **datetime**: Provides tools for manipulating dates and times, such as creating, formatting, and comparing them.